orbekk/master/README.md

 Pre-1.0: A release is a milestone in the project.
 Whenever the system seems to be working fairly well, a commit is tagged as the release version.

-### Next release
+### 0.6
-* Better discovery service.
+* Improved discovery service.
+Overwrite network after master takeover.
-* Better controller activity on Android.
-Ability to shut down master.
-* Fix lookup bug with duplicate network names.
+* Add master kill switch in SystemService.
 * RPC logging support.
+* Monitoring support with SystemService and GetSystemStatus.
-* Better VariableUpdater.
+* Fixes VariableUpdater.
-* Monitoring support.
-(Use the GetSystemStatus tool)
+* Fixes lookup bug with duplicate network names.
+* Experiment and support for generating statistics.
+(Statsserver)

 ### 0.5
 * Tag: 0.5